 Director, Undergraduate Social Work Program

-The St. Scholastica Undergraduate Social Work Program has three goals and 11 specified educational outcomes that are the basis for assessing program effectiveness.
-Students who graduate from this program have had courses grounded in the liberal arts and a successively more advanced set of professional learning experiences that lead to competence for entry-level social work practice, community service and graduate education.
-The mission, goals, and outcomes specified by the program are the same for the main campus and the distance sites, as follows:
+The CSS Undergraduate Social Work Program is driven by our college and departmental vision, program mission, and nine competency standards (CSWE, 2015).
+Students who graduate from this program have completed courses grounded in the liberal arts and Benedictine traditions.
+The mission, goals, and competencies specified by the program are the same for all sites as follows:

-The College of St. Scholastica Social Work Program will prepare students for beginning generalist social work practice with individuals, families, groups, organizations and communities.
+The College of St. Scholastica Undergraduate Social Work Program will prepare students for generalist social work practice that is demonstrated in academic and professional practice settings.

 The Social Work Program will foster the mission of the College and the values from the Benedictine heritage: community, hospitality, respect, stewardship, and the love of learning.

-The Social Work Program will prepare students for lifelong learning.
+The Social Work Program will prepare students for professional identity and lifelong learning.

 The College of St. Scholastica Undergraduate Social Work Program enables graduates to sit for licensure as a Licensed Social Worker (LSW) by the Minnesota Board of Social Work.
 Additionally, the curriculum is approved by the Minnesota Board of Teaching for School Social Worker Licensure.
 Students seeking licensure as a school social worker are required to complete the social work major coursework and SWK 4555 Field II Practicum in a school setting under the supervision of a licensed school social worker, consisting of at least 450 contact hours during one school year.

 • BIO 1102 or BIO 2110 and 2120